 3. Evaluate your overall employee experience

 Your digital employee experience is only one component.
-Now that you have recognised your goals and how you can further develop your tactic, the next step to helping you establish your strategy is by assessing your overall employee experience.
+Now that you have recognised your goals and how you can further develop your tactic, the next step to helping you establish your digital workplace strategy is by assessing your overall employee experience.